 - Select Start and watch the timer count down.

 - Send your hint to the display, then mark the objective complete.
+Marking one complete takes a short press and hold, so a stray click can't do it by accident.

 That's the whole loop